TIP Dividend: Yield, Schedule, and What to Expect

 Short answer

 TIP's approximate Distribution varies with CPI; real yield is the better gauge (see notes) yield (as of mid-2026) makes it a growth-first, low-yield fund.
-It tracks Bloomberg U.S. Treasury Inflation-Protected Securities (TIPS) Index and passes through the dividends of its holdings, typically quarterly, minus a 0.18% expense ratio.
+It tracks Bloomberg U.S. Treasury Inflation-Protected Securities (TIPS) Index and passes through the income its holdings generate, monthly, net of the 0.18% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; TIP is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
-Yield is a recent snapshot, not a promise; verify the current figure with BlackRock iShares.
+Yield is a recent snapshot, not a promise; verify the current figure with iShares.

 How does the TIP dividend work?

-TIP holds the companies in Bloomberg U.S. Treasury Inflation-Protected Securities (TIPS) Index, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.18% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+TIP holds what is in Bloomberg U.S. Treasury Inflation-Protected Securities (TIPS) Index, collects the income those holdings generate, and distributes it to shareholders monthly, net of its 0.18% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 TIP holds Treasury Inflation-Protected Securities across the maturity curve and tracks the Bloomberg U.S. TIPS Index at a 0.18% expense ratio.
 TIPS pay a fixed real coupon on a principal that adjusts up and down with the Consumer Price Index, so returns track inflation plus a real yield.
 With effective duration near 6.4 years, TIP still moves with real interest rates, which is the key difference from a short-duration alternative like STIP.